 Number Comment # from Database Immediate Neighbourhood Comments (< 1 Kilometre for Site) Code 60 100 The scale of five story buildings that have 100 units per building is not appropriate for this site.
 There is no other building like this in Fall River and there are certainly no buildings like this in this residential area with single family dwellings.
 Why would this not be put in the commercial area if we are trying to develop the village center?
 This new proposed development of 400 apartments would have a significant negative impact on the residential area.
 This is an area of single family homes (I'm not sure if there are duplexes If this proposal was allowed, then it will lead the way to any developer coming into what has been a residential area and build for maximum profit.
 The development would increase traffic.
 Residents, employees, family and other visitors, ambulances, garbage trucks, trucks for maintaining the proposed septic disposal, maintenance workers, and delivery vehicles are just a few examples of increased traffic.
 I'm concerned that traffic would be allowed into Blue Hill Road and Lake Thomas Crescent which would also change the surrounding neighbourhood that is made up of single family homes.
-With the increased population, noise pollution would be increased.
+With the increased population, noise pollution would increase from vehicles, sirens, garbage disposal, and people.
+Particulate pollution and phosphate runoff would affect the surrounding neighbourhood.
+Impervious surface would be increased.
 I'm not sure where all the visitors would be parking as this was not indicated in the proposal.
 We can assume that a parking lot would be needed and or people would park on the Fall River Road.
 Only underground parking was mentioned.
 The septic disposal was touched on briefly in the meeting.
 The developers were not clear on this system.
 If this was a senior's complex, we could expect that many people are on a variety of medications.
-It is known that medications craas, and the commercial developers with gas stations, roads, and the commercial developers with rule acceptable.
-Blasting to install the proposed underground parking water from is not acceptable.
-Blasting to install the proposed underground parking was could affect the Fall River Community at large.
-4-5 story buildings is not appropriate for this area.
+It is known that medications can and do infect bodies of water.
+Lake Thomas is already under stress with gas stations, roads, and the commercial development in the village centre.
+Polluting this lake that many people draw their 4-5 story buildings is not appropriate for this area.
 Traffic concern Noise concern Blasting concern Environmental impact negative - especially Lake Thomas Not enough information about wastewater management 61 101 The face that the development will just be another large apartment complex negates the conclusions of traffic consultants (WSP).
 Their report assumes that the proposed development will be filled with retired seniors who will not need to join the daily commute No guarantees buildings will be occupied by seniors